NetMQ/NetMQ.ReactiveExtensions/README.md

 ## Notes - Shared Transport

-There are no limitations on the number of subscribers to a single endpoint, e.g. `tcp://127.0.0.1:56001`.
-However, only one process can publish on an endpoint, e.g. `tcp://127.0.0.1:56001`.
+There are no limitations on the number of `subscribers` to a single endpoint, e.g. `tcp://127.0.0.1:56001`.
+However, only one process can `publish` on an endpoint, e.g. `tcp://127.0.0.1:56001`.
+The reason is that once a single port is bound to a process for writing, it is locked and cannot be reused again (which makes sense).

 Within a [**single process**](http://superuser.com/questions/209654/whats-the-difference-between-an-application-process-and-services), a single shared transport is used for all publishing on a single port, e.g.: